10maurycy10/10maurycy10.github.io/content/misc/stable_diffusion_interpolation/index.md

 # Going further

-Try interolating the latent space insted of the noise predictions to increase speed.
+Try interpolating the latent space instead of the noise predictions to increase speed.

 If you want more similarity between images in the generations, simply run some denoising steps half way between the two prompts, then use those as the starting latents when doing interpolation.